nova9/Assignments/README.md

-# UCSC Project
+# Assignments

-This repository contains the code base for the UCSC Project.
+This repository contains the code base for the Assignments Project.

 ## Prerequisites